DmitriLyalikov/pdt-extract/README.md

 Drop height can be found by taking the value of the last y
 ### Normalization

+As mentioned, all final characteristic features are normalized by the apex radius.
+These values are now dimensionless and independent of pixel to length ratio.

+## Appendix
 Please refer to this excellent link to better understand the algorithm : "http://justin-liang.com/tutorials/canny/"

 Important Points: